Cher Scarlett: Federal labor board charges

+In January 2023, the NLRB determined 3 of Scarlett's charges had merit and charged Apple with unlawfully surveilling employees, suppressing worker organizing on social media, and hindering wage discussions in October 2024.
+The NLRB prosecutor also charged Apple with constructive dismissal, meaning that the company forced Scarlett to quit absent grounds for termination.
+The NLRB found that Apple told Scarlett to stop posting on social media about the company and pressured her to take medical leave.
+Participants in the survey were interrogated about their involvement with Scarlett and the wage survey, and according to the complaint, managers at Apple threatened participants in public activism and the wage survey with demotions.
+The NLRB also charged Apple with wrongful dismissal of Parrish, and for enforcing other unlawful rules, such as forcing employees to sign contracts with illegal NDAs, which Scarlett had been forced to sign as part of her departure.

+Whistleblowing

-In fall 2021, Ifeoma Ozoma, a public policy specialist, along with the non-profit shareholder advocacy group Open MIC, and social impact investing firms Whistle Capital and Nia Impact Capital (Nia) filed a shareholder proposal at Apple on the use of concealment clauses.
+Ifeoma Ozoma, a public policy specialist, along with the non-profit shareholder advocacy group Open MIC, and social impact investing firms Whistle Capital and Nia Impact Capital (Nia) filed a shareholder proposal at Apple on the use of concealment clauses.
 On October 25, 2021, Scarlett filed a whistleblower complaint with the SEC over Apple's statements in a no-action letter claiming that the company does not use non-disclosure agreements" (NDAs) in the context of harassment, discrimination, and other unlawful acts."
 Scarlett provided the SEC and, later, Nia, with the NDA that Apple had included as a part of a separation agreement, which she had refused to sign.
 In the complaint, Scarlett alleged that Apple had tried to stipulate that she describe her choice to "leav[e] the company [as] being a personal decision, rather than fleeing a hostile work environment".
 Apple's no-action request was subsequently denied by the SEC.

 During the course of her settlement negotiations with Apple, Scarlett also asked for the company to add the language "Nothing in this agreement prevents you from discussing or disclosing information about unlawful acts in the workplace, such as harassment or discrimination or any other conduct that you have reason to believe is unlawful," which came from a law that would be effective in California a few months later in January 2022.
 The company refused at the time, but later said in a proxy statement to the SEC, which recommended that shareholders vote against the proposal, that it would add the language to all separation agreements in the United States.
 Shareholders voted to approve the proposal on March 4, 2022.
-The CEO of Nia said that as of September 2022, the board had not met with them to conduct the audit, and filed a resolution asking board members to make themselves available.
+In December 2022, Apple said the audit found limited instances where provisions would infringe on a person's ability to speak about unlawful conduct and agreed to remove all concealment clauses from all employment contracts.
+They also voluntarily committed to non-enforcement of previous restrictions.